New South Wales 900/800 class railcar

-The 900/800 class railcars (or DEB sets) were diesel multiple units built by the New South Wales Government Railways between November 1951 and November 1960.
+The 900/800 class railcars (or DEB sets) is a type of diesel multiple units, built by the New South Wales Government Railways between November 1951 and November 1960, and which operated from 1951–1994.

 Configuration

-As introduced, the DEB sets were formed as a four-car with a power car at either end of two trailer cars.
-The set consisted a driving power car with luggage compartment and second class seating (HPF), a first class sitting car (TB), a second class sitting car with buffet (TFR) and a driving power car with second class seating (PF).
-Later configurations included a three-car set with two power cars and a composite (first and second class) seating and buffet (TCR).
-Trains consisting of two four-car sets or a four-car and a three-car set were operated on a number of services including the Canberra Monaro Express and the Northern Tablelands Express.
+As introduced, the DEB sets comprised four car, with a power car at either end of two trailer cars.
+The set consisted a driving power car with luggage compartment and second-class seating (HPF), a first-class sitting car (TB), a second class-sitting car with buffet (TFR) and a driving power car with second-class seating (PF).
+Later configurations included a three-car set with two power cars and a composite (first- and second-class) seating and buffet (TCR).
+Trains consisting of two four-car sets, or a four-car and a three-car set, were operated on a number of services, including the Canberra Monaro Express and the Northern Tablelands Express.

 History

-The bodyshells of the DEB sets were very similar to the two-car 600/700 class railcars that had entered service in 1949.
+The body shells of the DEB sets were very similar to the two-car 600/700 class railcars that had entered service in 1949.
 However, as they were intended for long distance services, they were air-conditioned.

 A troubled beginning

-The first four-car set, powered by four 240 horsepower horizontal in-line six cylinder, four stroke Hercules DFXH-F diesel engines (2 per power car) coupled to Torcon hydraulic transmissions, entered service on the North Coast Daylight Express between Sydney and Grafton in November 1951.
+The first four-car set entered service on the North Coast Daylight Express between Sydney and Grafton in November 1951, powered by four 240 hp horizontal in-line six cylinder, four stroke Hercules DFXH-F diesel engines (two per power car), coupled to Torcon hydraulic transmissions.
 The engines and hydraulic transmissions proved unreliable and the set was withdrawn in May 1952 after less than six months in service.
 The construction of further vehicles was suspended until a satisfactory solution could be found.

 Rebirth

-The solution involved the fitting of two 250 horsepower General Motors Detroit Diesel 6/110 inclined in-line six cylinder, two stroke diesel engines coupled to Allison model TCLA 965 hydraulic transmissions to each power car.
-Production resumed and two 4-car sets entered service in May 1955 on the Canberra Monaro Express to Cooma.
+The solution involved the fitting of two 250 hp General Motors Detroit Diesel 6/110 inclined in-line six cylinder, two stroke diesel engines, coupled to Allison model TCLA 965 hydraulic transmissions on each power car.
+Production resumed and two four-car sets entered service in May 1955 on the Canberra Monaro Express to Cooma.
 Other sets were deployed on the Far West Express from Dubbo to Bourke, Cobar and Coonamble in December 1957 and the Northern Tablelands Express in June 1959.
 Later cars were fitted with Allison RC3 transmissions.

 The DEB sets were able to provide flexible main line services with a seven or eight car train operating from Sydney to a major junction station and then dividing into two trains to travel through to their destinations.
-The Canberra Monaro Express (8 cars) divided at Queanbeyan with separate portions for Canberra and Cooma while the Northern Tablelands Express (7 cars) divided at Werris Creek with one portion operating to either Glen Innes or Tenterfield and the other to Moree, and Walgett once a week for a short period.
+The Canberra Monaro Express (8 cars) divided at Queanbeyan with separate portions for Canberra and Cooma while the Northern Tablelands Express (seven cars) divided at Werris Creek with one portion operating to either Glen Innes or Tenterfield and the other to Moree, and Walgett once a week for a short period.